 This is one of my favorite tricks for keeping our house pretty presentable most of the time.
 I gather the troops (aka my husband, 8-year-old and 5-year-old), set the timer for 10-minutes, and put everyone to work picking up something.

 Putting a limit of ten minutes on the task adds a little bit of a competitive element to cleaning up, which is fun.
 It also ensures that no one is overwhelmed or complains too much.
 Because we do this regularly, everybody knows to expect it.
 I hope this good habit stays with my boys when they don’t live with me anymore.

 READY TO MAKE MOM LIFE RUN ON AUTOPILOT?

 It’s time to Hack Your Habits!
 This lightning-fast course will give you proven formulas to help you automatically do all those things you keep meaning to do.
 Whether you want a cleaner home, a better exercise routine, or to finally read those books on your nightstand, learn how to harness the power of habits to make it a reality.

 11. Look up

-Why not make 2020 the year that you finally break the hold your electronic devices have on you?
+Why not make this the year that you finally break the hold your electronic devices have on you?
 Consider creating new, more positive habits surrounding your screen time.

 You might choose to turn off your notifications so that you can check in when you want to, remove time-wasting apps like Facebook and Instagram to make the sites harder to access, or plan out in advance how many hours each week you’ll spend watching television.
 Regardless of what you choose, you’re sure to find more time in your day for other things you’d like to do.